 American Originals is WYEP's monthly series devoted to essential American artists and their music.
 In this episode, it's Chrissie Hynde.
 As a singer and songwriter, member of The Pretenders and to her many collborations, she has brought a unique voice and passion to her work.

-Dawes' new album, Stories Don't End, is our CD of the Week.
-Pick up a copy when you become a member of WYEP today!
+Charles Bradley's new album, Changes, is our Album of the Week.
+Pick up a copy today when you become a WYEP member.